machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 A typical lifecycle looks like this:

 1. Create one or more classes that implement `FunctionTools`.
-2. Annotate public methods with `@Tool` and their parameters with `@Tool`.
+2. Annotate public methods with `@Tool` and their parameters with `@Param`.
+3. Optionally annotate prompt methods with `@Prompt`.
-3. Register those classes with Java `ServiceLoader`.
+4. Register those classes with Java `ServiceLoader`.
-4. Create and initialize the AI provider.
+5. Create and initialize the AI provider.
-5. Call `FunctionToolsLoader.applyTools(provider, appClass)`.
+6. Call `FunctionToolsLoader.applyTools(provider, appClass)`.
-6. The loader applies each compatible installer instance discovered at construction time.
+7. The loader applies each compatible installer instance discovered at construction time.
-7. `provider.addTool(instance)` scans for `@Tool` methods and registers each one.
+8. `provider.addTool(instance)` scans for `@Tool` and `@Prompt` methods and registers each one.
-8. When the model invokes a tool, the provider resolves the matching method by tool name.
+9. When the model invokes a tool, the provider resolves the matching method by tool name.
-9. The method is invoked with arguments extracted from the model's call and any injected values.
+10. The method is invoked with arguments extracted from the model's call and any injected values.
-10. The return value is sent back through the provider so the response can continue.
+11. The return value is sent back through the provider so the response can continue.

 This design keeps tool registration modular, discoverable, and easy to package.